Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ## [tbd] Consequences of migration
 When I say "consequences", this includes both positive and negative factors.
 For example, migration creates both stability whilst also may increase inequalities.

+Flows of people through migration is intrinsically linked to flows of money, culture, knowledge and ideas.

 ### Positives of migration

 Broadly, the positives of migration can be split into three distinct characteristics.
 This includes stability, growth and investment.